CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 1.md

 * There are obstacles on why companies cant take action on pen tester or red team reports

 1. **Inadequate training** Blue teams often don't know how to act upon the reports due to a lack of skills outside of common taks.
-Upgrading firewalls, updating software
+Upgrading firewalls, updating software, and changing passwords.

+2. **Lack of resources** Many corporations say that their cybersecurity teams are understaffed; More people are needed

+3. **Limited Time** It is hard for companies to redirect staff resources to repatch vulnerabilities

+4. **Lack of Incentives** Motivation for staff to go through long penetration reports

+> Purple team
+*